qayyumu/multiagent_seminar/README.md

 ## **Overview**

-This seminar explores the latest advancements in multi-agent systems, artificial intelligence workflows, and their applications in CREWAI (Collaborative Robotic Environments with AI).
-Below are the descriptions for each session, represented by Jupyter Notebooks, with a focus on the key takeaways from each session.
+This seminar explores the latest advancements in multi-agent systems, artificial intelligence workflows, and their applications using <a href='https://www.crewai.com/' > CREWAI</a>.
+Below are the descriptions and key takeaways for each session.

 ---